Last updated: June 22, 2026 | By: Jake Morrison

 When Firestone Wins

 Firestone wins when their current deal lines up with your oil type.
-At $29.99 for standard service, Firestone is in the same league as Walmart — and significantly cheaper than Pep Boys’ $45 conventional price.
-The $20 off blend/high mileage offer is also genuinely strong: there aren’t many national chains offering that kind of savings on those middle tiers.
+At $29.99 for standard service, Firestone is in the same league as Walmart – and significantly cheaper than Pep Boys’ $45 conventional price.
+The $20 off blend/high mileage offer is also a strong one: there aren’t many national chains offering that kind of savings on those middle tiers.

 The catch with Firestone: you’re shopping deals, not a static menu.
 The offers I’ve described here are from May 2026 – by the time you read this, the specifics might have changed.
 Always check the Firestone oil change coupons page before going in to confirm what’s currently live.